vladmandic/pigallery/README.md

 - Image thumbnails for fast display
 - Image analysis using machine learning using multiple image classification and object detection models
 - Image perception hash to quickly locate duplicate image regardless of size or to search for simmilar images
-- Image conditions using analysis of camera settings
+- Image conditions using analysis of camera settings (light, dark, zoom, wide, etc.)
 - Person age, gender & emotion modelling and NSFW classification
-- Image geo-location
+- Image geo-location including nearest city for quick searches
 - Lexicon definitions for complete image description
 - Analysis is always incremental so only new or modified images will be analyzed
 - All data is stored in a server-side database and original image is never modified